 Spending 18 hours fasting a day doesn't mean you can eat whatever you want during the 6-hour window.
 If you're looking to speed up weight loss, steer clear of high fat, high carb, and sugary foods.
 These foods can negate any progress you’ve made while in a fasting state.

 Your diet should consist of fruit, vegetables, and proteins.
 During your fast, you should also drink plenty of water.
 Proper hydration is vital for weight loss.
 If you're tired of drinking water and need an energy boost, try black coffee or black tea.

 An 18 hours fast can be challenging, but many people experience better digestion with the 6-hour eating window.
 With a goal of 18 fasting hours, you may notice reduced bloating and indigestion that occurs when you eat too frequently.

 Eating within a 6-hour window may also improve your sleep.
 Most 18:6 fasters end their meals between 6:30 - 7:30 pm, rather than eating right before sleeping.

 An 18-hour intermittent fasting schedule may also improve your sleep.
 Most 18:6 fasters end their meals within a 6-hour window between 6:30 - 7:30 pm, rather than eating right before sleeping.

 Of course, the number one benefit of intermittent fasting for most people is weight loss.
 Here are some added benefits to 18:6 intermittent fasting:

 If you are looking to slim down, an 18:6 intermittent fast might be the right choice for you.
 Before you start a new program, you should always consult with your doctor first.
-The first few days or weeks of intermittent fasting can be difficult.
+Attempting 18 fasting hours will be a challenge for the first few days or weeks.
+You’ll need to give your body a chance to adjust to being in a fasting state for long durations.
 But once your body adjusts, intermittent fasting should become easier.

 Comments will be approved before showing up.